ethancsmith/math263-notes/02-euler_method.md

 ## Linearization and Euler's method.

 Once the mesh points have been chosen, the most straightforward approach to computing the $y_i$'s is known as Euler's method.
-It is the method that [Katherine Johnson used](https://www.youtube.com/watch?v=gdxYsVniOYo) to compute (mostly by hand) the path that the Apollo astronauts would follow to land on the moon.
+It is the method that [Katherine Johnson](https://www.youtube.com/watch?v=gdxYsVniOYo) and her team used to compute (mostly by hand) the path that the Apollo astronauts would follow to land on the moon.
-The basis for Euler's method is tangent line approximation from calculus known as linearization.
+The basis for Euler's method is the tangent line approximation from calculus known as linearization.
 Recall that if $y$ is differentiable at $x=x_0$, then
 \begin{equation*}
 y(x)\approx y(x_0) + y'(x_0)(x-x_0)